 A trip to Israel and Palestine is a trip to the old and the new.
 I spent my time in the old part on this particular journey.

-SLEEP: Banksy’s-The Walled of Hotel sits at the foot of the “wall” built by Israel Government to ensure safety between the two states.
-The Hotel boasts the worlds worst view, but it might be one of the most unique views.
+SLEEP: Banksy’s-The Walled Off Hotel sits at the foot of the “Separation Wall” built by Israel Government to ensure safety between the two states.
+The Hotel boasts the worlds worst view, but is in fact one of the most unique views I have ever experienced.

 The hotel has an incredibly friendly and helpful staff, who will go out of their way to extend traditional Arabic hospitality.
 The breakfast is free and to-die-for.
 My morning order during my 3 breakfast stay was always the same: Coffee, Egg of the day, humus and falafel with flatbread.